 - Separation for at least five years, no consent needed

 - Desertion for at least two years

-This means if you want to get a divorce or dissolution straight away, you have no choice but to place blame on your partner.
+This meant if a petitioner wanted to get a divorce or dissolution straight away, they had no choice but to place blame on their partner.

-Furthermore, if one party disagrees with the reasons put forward or they simply do not want to get divorced, it is possible to defend a divorce or dissolution petition.
-This usually ends up in court which can be expensive and stressful for everyone involved.
+Furthermore, if one party disagreed with the reasons put forward or simply did not want to get divorced, defending a divorce or dissolution petition was possible.
+This usually ended up in court, where it was expensive and stressful for everyone involved.

-Under the new law, couples will still need to apply on the ground that the relationship has irretrievably broken down.
-However, the five facts will be abolished.
-This means that it will no longer be possible to challenge divorce and dissolution applications (apart from in very narrow circumstances, such as allegations of fraud).
+Under the new law, couples still need to apply on the ground that the relationship has irretrievably broken down.
+However, the five facts have been abolished.
+This means that it is no longer possible to challenge divorce and dissolution applications (apart from in very narrow circumstances, such as allegations of fraud or jurisdiction).